Welcome to The Meads Medical Practice Limited website

 All our patients have a named, allocated GP.
 These have been allocated alphabetically and you can find out who your named GP is by asking one of our reception staff.
 If you would like your named GP changed to reflect the GP that you normally see please ask and we can arrange that for you.
 Please be aware that you do not only have to see your named GP, you are still free to choose to see whichever GP you wish.
 Please also be aware that if you have an urgent problem and you need to be seen on the day you will see the most appropriate member of the clinical team on duty that day.

-for Swale wide staff training:
+These closures are for Swale-wide staff training:

-On these afternoons if you have an urgent medical problem which cannot wait until the surgery reopens, please call 111 to access the out of hours service.
+On these afternoons if you have an urgent medical problem which cannot wait until the surgery re-opens, please call 111 to access the out of hours service.
 This service is free to call from both landlines and mobiles.

 Statement of Purpose

 The Meads Medical practice delivers general and enhanced medical services from a newly-built surgery in Quartz Way, Sittingbourne which opened in 2015.
 It has a long-established good reputation for being caring and innovative by providing high quality medical services in a friendly, happy and healthy environment.

 The Practice aims to provide high quality health care in a responsive, supportive, courteous and cost-effective manner, maintaining the values of traditional General Practice in the modern world.